marwa-eltayeb/YoutubeDownloader/README.md

 # Description

-- Android App for searching for videos on Youtube using YouTube Data API and downloading them.
+- YoutubeDownloader is an application for searching for videos on Youtube by keywords, using YouTube Data API.
+- It that lets you download videos from YouTube in different formats.

 ## Libraries included in this project: